Optimal binning: mathematical programming formulation: Mathematical programming formulation

 \subsection{Mixed-integer programming formulation for continuous target}

 The presented optimal binning formulation given a binary target can be seamlessly extended to a continuous target.
+Following the methodology developed for Equations (\ref{iv_obj_params}) and (\ref{iv_obj_definition}), we could adapt the IV statistic for a continuous target as described in \cite{FICO2014}

-Following the methodology developed for Equations (\ref{iv_obj_params}) and (\ref{iv_obj_definition}), given a $p$-norm distance ($L_1$-norm or $L_2$-norm), an aggregated lower triangular matrix $L_{ij} \in \mathbb{R}^+_0, \forall (i, j) \in \{1, \ldots, n: i \ge j\}$ can be pre-computed as follows,
+where $\mu \in \mathbb{R}$ is the target mean for all records (global target mean), $r_T$ is total number of records, and $u_i$ and $r_i$ are the target mean and number of records for each bin, respectively.
+The goal of this metric is to obtain bins with a target mean as different as possible from the global target mean.
+However, we note that the usage of this metric as objective function might tend to reduce granularity by selecting only a few bins with large differences.
+Therefore, we use only the $p$-norm distance ($L_1$-norm of $L_2$-norm) term and exclude the relative number of records term.
+An aggregated lower triangular matrix $L_{ij} \in \mathbb{R}^+_0, \forall (i, j) \in \{1, \ldots, n: i \ge j\}$ can be pre-computed as follows,

-where $\mu_i \in \mathbb{R}$ is the target mean for each pre-bin and $U_{ij} \in \mathbb{R}$ is the aggregated matrix of mean values, where $s_i$ is the sum of target values for each pre-bin.
+where $U_{ij} \in \mathbb{R}$ is the aggregated matrix of target mean values, and $s_i$ is the sum of target values for each pre-bin.
 A more robust approach might replace the mean by an order statistic, but unfortunately, the aggregated matrix computed from the pre-binning data would require approximation methods.
-Replacing $L_{ij}$ in the objective function (\ref{objective}) and changing the optimization sense to minimization, the resulting formulation is given by
+Finally, replacing $L_{ij}$ in the objective function (\ref{objective}), the resulting formulation is given by